prathamsingh19/Face_Meet_Web_Application/README.md

 # Face Meet Web Application 📷

-Introducing **Face Meet 🌟**
-Built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
+Introducing **Face Meet**, built with the latest Next.js and TypeScript, this project replicates Zoom, a widely used video conferencing tool.
 It enables users to securely log in, create meetings and access various meeting functionalities such as recording, screen sharing, and managing participants.
 Face Meet is a powerful and intuitive video call web app designed to provide the smoothest user experience across all devices.
 Whether you're scheduling a meeting, hosting a video call, or recording your session for future reference, Face Meet has you covered.

 ## 🚀 Features